datafeedr/woocommerce-cloak-affiliate-links/readme.txt

 == Changelog ==

+= 1.0.27 - 2021/07/13 =
+* Updated to support WordPress 5.8.
+* Updated to support WooCommerce 5.5.

 = 1.0.26 - 2020/03/08 =
-* Updated to support WooCommerce 5.7.
+* Updated to support WordPress 5.7.

 = 1.0.25 - 2020/12/01 =
-* Updated to support WooCommerce 5.6.
+* Updated to support WordPress 5.6.

 = 1.0.24 - 2020/09/30 =
 * Updated to support WooCommerce 4.5.